whosonfirst/whosonfirst-www/www/blog/2019/05/09/changes/index.md

 but it's not complete yet.
 Unfortunately, right now I can't say when it will be finished beyond "real soon now".

+It's worth repeating that GitHub have been entirely gratious throughout this process and if people want to be cross about things they should be cross with us (WOF) for not communicating these changes sooner.
+They don't call them "growing pains" for nothing, I guess.

+WOF has been designed from the beginning with the idea that _one day_ it will be possible to merge all the data in the different `whosonfirst-data-*` repos in to a single monolithic repository.
+That would be good for a bunch of reasons but the reality, in 2019, is that it's still beyond the limits of what Git (and by extension GitHub) can tolerate.
+We are not the only people with this problem.
+For example, Microsoft quickly discovered that Git had problems handling twenty-plus years of Windows source code and they've been working on developing improvements.
+We're just not there yet.

+Similarly, faceted repos are already a reality in WOF.
+We already have per-country and in some cases per-region repositories for postal codes and venues.
+What we have lacked is the tooling for making these facetings transparent (or at least easier) to end-users.
+So, maybe the silver lining in all of this is that the changes to the administrative data will be the catalyst for developing and improving these tools.

+We apologize for the unfortunate bumpiness ahead and if its any consolation we'll be dealing it too and with any luck it will be short-lived and we can all get back to doing other things.